etiennestuder/gradle-plugindev-plugin/README.md

 ### pluginTags

 The tags of your plugin.
+Multiple tags can be specified as a comma-separated list.
 The tags show up in the Bintray package description and as a consequence in the Gradle Plugin Portal.

 ### authorId